rahul-gharat/dronahq-docs/docs/pdf-creator-editor.md

 The look and feel of specific pages can be changed by adding headers, footers, background colors, or images to it.
 Additionally, you can modify the page size, orientation, and margins to meet your design expectations.
 Miscellaneous settings like Zoom In, Zoom Out, and Page Reset make the design experience a breeze.

 It is possible to create multiple versions of the same template.
-A new version of the template is created everytime you publish and you can switch to any version using the rollback feature.
+A new version of the template is created every time you publish and you can switch to any version using the rollback feature.

 ## PDF Editor Elements